Philostorgius: Value

 Philostorgius' account of the emperor Constantine I's death is not corroborated by any other extant source.
 He reports that Constantine was poisoned by his family members and subsequently avenged by his son Constantius II, who is portrayed sympathetically by Philostorgius.
 Other historians say that Constantius instigated of the murders of his male relatives following Constantine's death, but only in Philostorgius' version are the murders justified.

 Philostorgius' tale must be false, since Constantius' "official version" denied any involvement in the murders, calling his relatives the innocent victims of an army mutiny.
 Varying suggestions have been given for the origins of this rumor.
 Burgess believed it was a later invention when Constantius' role in the murders could no longer be plausibly denied, while Crawford thought it was used to motivate the soldiers to murder Constantius' relatives.

 In other cases, however, what Philostorgius says is consistent with what other sources say.
-For instance, Ammianus Marcellinus' statement that Gratian supervised his younger brother's education lines up with Philostorgius, who disliked Gratian, admitting that he "discharged the duty of a father" towards him.
+For instance, Ammianus Marcellinus' statement that Gratian supervised the education of his younger brother Valentinian II lines up with Philostorgius, who disliked Gratian but admits that he "discharged the duty of a father" towards Valentinian.